steakfrye/cs50/steakfrye-cs50-2018-x-speller/README.md

 ## Why do you think we declared the parameters for `check` and `load` as `const` (which means "constant")?

-We don't want them to be modified because we will be using them often.
+We don't want them to be modified because we will be using them often.# speller